 Permissions in Azure Security Center

 Security Center assesses the configuration of your resources to identify security issues and vulnerabilities.
-In Security Center, you only see information related to a resource when you are assigned the role of Owner, Contributor, or Reader for the subscription or resource group that a resource belongs to.
+In Security Center, you only see information related to a resource when you are assigned the role of Owner, Contributor, or Reader for the subscription or the resource's resource group.

-In addition to these roles, there are two specific Security Center roles:
+In addition to the built-in roles, there are two roles specific to Security Center:

 - Security Reader: A user that belongs to this role has viewing rights to Security Center.
 The user can view recommendations, alerts, a security policy, and security states, but cannot make changes.